tensorleap/tensorleap/examples/imdb/imdb/README.md

 #### Data exploration

 Using Tensorleap's dashboard we can see how our data is distributed across various features.
-Here, we've selected 5 informative features and plotted their hitogram vs. the loss:
+Here, we've selected 5 informative features and plotted their histogram vs. the loss:

 ![img_1.png](images/img_1.png)